How to nail the mix of automation and personal help in live chat for support

 This excitement over AI and bots isn’t just for consumers; it’s also for customer service.
-Hype had perhaps never been higher than in 2016 when Facebook announced that its Messenger platform was ready for bots.
+The hype had perhaps never been higher than in 2016 when Facebook announced that its Messenger platform was ready for bots.
 Suddenly, you could get anything from shopping help to daily news with the promise of smart assistants and smart customer service around the corner.

 But despite the big promises of every wave, we are yet to see a great, fully automated live chat support.
 While chat tech and AI are getting better, they’re not perfect — and customers don’t want mediocre service.

-So instead of eschewing customer service agents for an army of bots, companies have quietly adopted the automation that’s customer ready while maintaining service agents who take over to help customers with a personal touch.
+So instead of eschewing customer service agents for an army of bots, companies have quietly adopted the automation that’s customer-ready while maintaining service agents who take over to help customers with a personal touch.
 Here’s how.

 Automating live chat for support where it counts

-Since automation and bots can’t do all of your support, you have to carefully choose what is the most useful for you to automate.
+Since automation and bots can’t do all of your support, you have to carefully choose what is most useful for you to automate.
 The places where automation works well are simple queries that otherwise would take up valuable time for your customer support agents whose energy is better served elsewhere.

 One of the biggest drains of time for customer service agents is intake.
 Collecting basic information from every person opening up a chat is no small feat.
 With good live chat for support software, you should be able to automate qualifications from customers and work with your CRM to pull up or create customer files.

-Take this example from Freshchat’s bot that shows how quick it is to set up intake.
+Take this example from Freshchat’s bot that shows how quick it is to set up an intake.
 You can easily customize your chat to get your agents the exact information they need to start a conversation off on the right foot.

-When you automate this part of chat, every customer gets a standard and efficient user experience, and agents can put their time towards solving complex problems.
+When you automate this part of the chat, every customer gets a standard and efficient user experience, and agents can put their time towards solving complex problems.
 When they’re called into a chat, they are prepped and ready to help without having to deal with rote questions.

-The bulk of questions a company receives are not unique or hard to solve — for an e-commerce company think, “what’s your return policy?” and for software think, “what are your enterprise features?”
+The bulk of questions a company receives are not unique or hard to solve — for an e-commerce company thinks, “what’s your return policy?” and for software think, “what are your enterprise features?”
 These aren’t questions that customer service agents need to field via live chat because your company has probably already covered them in an FAQ or help docs page.

 When a customer uses live chat for a query that has a readily available answer in your documentation, you can automate them to FAQ features, or you can create automated responses that give them quick answers to their problems.
 That way, your service agents aren’t copying and pasting your return policy 30 times a day and can focus on leads and queries that need their personalized service.

-Hand off to humans when questions get complex
+Handoff to humans when questions get complex

 While automation can certainly help get things started and can point customers in the right direction, you’re still going to need to figure out a handoff point between a bot and a human for those cases that are not appropriate for bots.